noroff-bed1/DAB_BLANK/README.md

 # Noroff
 ## Back-end Development Year 1
 ### DAB Project Authentication Hotel Management
+This repo has no database functionality, all database functionality must be implemented and can be checked agains the DAB Course

 NOTE: Remember to create the .env file with the information for your database.
 The username, password, database and host information needs to be in the .env file.

 ### Setup the database with initial data